matlab-deep-learning/llms-with-matlab/doc/functions/openAIChat.md

 If the response format is `"text"`, then the generated output is a string.

-If the response format is `"json"`, then the generated output is a JSON (\*.json) file.
-This option is not supported for these models:
+If the response format is `"json"`, then the generated output is a string containing JSON encoded data.

+To configure the format of the generated JSON file, describe the format using natural language and provide it to the model either in the system prompt or as a user message.
+The prompt or message describing the format must contain the word `"json"` or `"JSON"`.

+For an example, see [Analyze Sentiment in Text Using ChatGPT in JSON Mode](../../examples/AnalyzeSentimentinTextUsingChatGPTinJSONMode.md).

+The JSON response format is not supported for these models:

 -  `ModelName="gpt-4"`
 -  `ModelName="gpt-4-0613"`

-To configure the format of the generated JSON file, describe the format using natural language and provide it to the model either in the system prompt or as a user message.
-For an example, see [Analyze Sentiment in Text Using ChatGPT in JSON Mode](https://github.com/matlab-deep-learning/llms-with-matlab/blob/main/examples/AnalyzeSentimentinTextUsingChatGPTinJSONMode.md).

 ### `FunctionNames` \- Names of OpenAI functions to use during output generation